bopielka/better-commerce-screen-ui-civ-7/README.md

 When nothing left can serve a city's chosen priority, production is what it takes next — ahead of a resource whose situational bonus merely happens to apply there.

-A city with no priority chosen is treated as wanting production, and a town as wanting
-food: a town turns its production into gold rather than building with it, so growth is what it can actually use.
+**Balanced** — which every settlement is until you say otherwise — means production in a city and food in a town: a town turns its production into gold rather than building with it, so growth is what it can actually use.
+It does *not* mean "whatever it has least of", which is what it meant in Resource+.

 What a resource is actually worth somewhere is read from the game's own data, **conditions included** — a bonus that only applies in a city, in your capital, in distant